iotaledger/cli-wallet/documentation/docs/03_account.md

 ### `outputs`

-Display all outputs that are stored in the account.
+Displays all outputs that are stored in the account.

 #### Example